 It’s more than technology, it’s the heart of their culture

 When Central 1 launched their intranet they made it more than just a piece of technology, it became the heart of their culture.
-Kim and her team knew buy-in was essential for adoption, so they involved employees right from the start.
+The communications team knew buy-in was essential for adoption, so they involved employees right from the start.

 Prior to launching, the Communications team generated interest by holding a naming contest.
 Employees submitted 120 responses.
 The Communications team then reduced the number to three and turned it back to employees to vote.
 The name chosen for Central 1’s new intranet was Beacon.